 Regional Workshop on Combating Violence Against Women in the Arab Region

-The Economic and Social Commission for Western Asia (ESCWA) and the League of Arab States (LAS) are organizing a regional workshop to support National Women Machineries in the Arab region in their efforts in addressing violence against women.
+The Economic and Social Commission for Western Asia (ESCWA), the United Nations Entity for Gender Equality and the Empowerment of Women (UN-WOMEN), and the League of Arab States (LAS) are organizing a regional workshop to support National Women Machineries in the Arab region in their efforts in addressing violence against women.
 The workshop, which will be held on 18-19 September 2018 at the United Nations House in Beirut - Lebanon, aims to highlight the role of international and regional mechanisms and bodies specializing in women’s issues, and their impact on the development of policies, strategies, national legislations, and standard services to address violence against women.
 Discussion topics will include the role of international mechanisms in providing increased protection to victims of violence against women, the importance of gender-sensitive national legislations, and the various services that contribute to addressing violence against women including outreach and awareness-raising services or victim support and protection services.
 The workshop sessions will also cover the regional frameworks that address violence against women, as well as the needed national data to deal with this issue, and the importance of establishing partnerships with national stakeholders to address violence against women.